 U.S. District Court, District of Connecticut

-Armando was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the fields of Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law; and Commercial Litigation.
+Armando was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2021 in the fields of Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law; and Commercial Litigation.
+He was named Best Lawyers® 2021 Bankruptcy and Creditor Debtor Rights / Insolvency and Reorganization Law “Lawyer of the Year” in Providence, RI.
 Armando has been listed in Best Lawyers since 2017.

 Armando has also been recognized continuously since 2011 as a “Rhode Island Super Lawyer” in Business Litigation based on a peer-review survey by Thomson Reuters.
 Additionally, he has been recognized as a local Litigation Star continuously since 2012 by Benchmark Litigation, the definitive guide to America’s leading litigation firms and attorneys.

 Armando Batastini is past president of the Rhode Island Bar Association; is an active participant in the Bar Association Volunteer Lawyer Program, Elderly Pro Bono Program and Armed Services Legal Project; and is a fellow of the Rhode Island Bar Foundation.
 He is also a board member for the Boston/Providence Service Academy Business Network, and a member of the Justinian Law Society of Rhode Island.
 He is the recipient of the 2008 Rhode Island Bar Association Pro Bono Publico Award.